Policies & Funding Sources

 - a copy of IRS Form 4868, "Application for Automatic Extension of Time to File U.S. Individual Income Tax Return," that was filed with the IRS for tax year 2016 (For an individual who was called up for active duty or for qualifying National Guard duty during a war or other military operation or national emergency, in lieu of IRS Form 4868, Cornell will accept a signed statement from the individual certifying that he or she has not filed an income tax return or a request for a filing extension because of that service);

 - A copy of the IRS's approval of an extension beyond the automatic six-month extension if the individual requested an additional extension of the filing time for tax year 2016;

-- Verification of Non-Filing Letter (confirmation that the tax return has not yet been filed) from the IRS or other relevant tax authority dated on or after October 1, 2016;
+- Verification of Non-Filing Letter (confirmation that the tax return has not yet been filed) from the IRS or other relevant tax authority;

-- a copy of IRS Form W-2 for each source of employment income received for tax year 2016, and;
+- a copy of IRS Form W-2 for each source of employment income received for the tax year, and;

 Please be advised that the Office of Student Financial Planning will NOT move forward with a review of a student's institutional financial aid eligibility until we have received a valid tax return that has been received and processed by the IRS.
 We will not accept draft returns or extension approvals.

 Statement of Educational Purpose

 You may be required to complete a Statement of Educational Purpose as part of the Federal Verification process.
 If you are unable to come to our office in person with unexpired valid government-issued photo identification, you may complete this Statement of Educational Purpose in the presence of a Notary Public.